kantegory/ITMO-ICT-Backend-2022/labs/K33402/Prokhorov Nikolay/LR2/README.md

-# LR2 - Hotels booking
+# LR2 - Aviasales Superpowered

-Booking app
+Platform for the sale of air tickets